-Having small A cup breasts is not a predictor that you will have a low milk supply, just like having large breasts doesn’t mean you will have lots and lots of milk.
+Having small A-cup breasts does not predict that you will have a low milk supply, just like having large breasts doesn’t mean you will have lots and lots of milk.

 Reasons for low milk supply

-- Glandular - could be due to a prior breast surgery that severed mammary ducts or important nerves or hypoplasia/IGT (Insufficient glandular tissue).
-Often, there will be pre-glandular or post-glandular markers as well contributing to the picture.
+Glandular - could be due to a prior breast surgery that severed mammary ducts or nerves or hypoplasia/IGT (Insufficient glandular tissue).
+Often, pre-glandular or post-glandular markers will also contribute to the picture.

-- Post-glandular - when breastfeeding got off to a tough start or issues with the baby being able to transfer milk well due to oral restrictions, birth trauma, or other complication.
-Separation from your baby after birth and other breastfeeding management factors like scheduled feeds, introduction of supplements, early pacifier use, and sleep training can negatively affect milk supply.
+Post-glandular - when breastfeeding got off to a tough start or issues with the baby being able to transfer milk well due to oral restrictions, birth trauma, or other complications.
+Separation from your baby after birth and other breastfeeding management factors like scheduled feeds, the introduction of supplements, early pacifier use, and sleep training can negatively affect milk supply.

 Alveoli are small sacs that make and store milk.
-Clusters of alveoli are called lobules which make up a lobe.
+Clusters of alveoli, which make up a lobe, are called lobules.
 Each lobe is connected to a duct.
-Ducts are a network for milk to flow through towards the nipple when a baby begins to suck.
+Ducts are a network for milk to flow through toward the nipple when a baby begins to suck.
 There are lots of sensitive nerve endings in the areola.
-When they are stimulated by your baby's sucking, hand expression, or pumping, oxytocin is released and milk flows.
-Prolactin is also released which sends the message to make more milk as it is removed.
+When they are stimulated by your baby sucking, hand expression, or pumping, oxytocin is released, and milk flows.
+Prolactin is also released, which sends the message to make more milk as it is removed.
 Damage to the nerves can affect sensation, milk release, and milk production.

 What is hypoplasia/IGT?

-- Normal-sized breasts that lack a sufficient amount of glandular tissue often result in reduced milk supply
+Normal-sized breasts that lack a sufficient amount of glandular tissue can result in a reduced milk supply

 Maximizing milk supply & nursing with hypoplasia/IGT

-Hormones play an important role in glandular development, milk production, and supply.
+Hormones play an essential role in glandular development, milk production, and supply.
 Polycystic Ovarian Syndrome (PCOS) and insulin resistance sometimes accompany IGT.
-Not everyone with PCOS and insulin resistance have IGT and may develop sufficient glandular tissue and have a full milk supply.
+Not everyone with PCOS and insulin resistance has IGT and may develop sufficient glandular tissue and have a full milk supply.

-Goat’s rue contains a compound called genistein which is shown to increase breast tissue and milk storage capacity.
-People who did not experience growth of their breasts during pregnancy as well as those who had a rocky start and their milk storage decreased, reducing supply, can benefit from Goat’s rue.
-Legendairy Milk’s Lechita, Liquid Gold, and Cash Cow all contain Goat’s rue.
+Goat’s rue contains a compound called genistein, which has been shown to increase breast tissue and milk storage capacity.
+People who did not experience growth of their breasts during pregnancy and those who had a rocky start and their milk storage decreased, reducing supply, can benefit from Goat’s rue.

-After the baby is born, being skin to skin sets up mom and baby for a good start to nursing.
+After the baby is born, skin-to-skin contact benefits the mom and baby and gives them a good start to nursing.
 Interruptions and separation from each other interfere with how often the baby nurses.
 Frequent and effective milk removal will send the signal to keep making milk.

-Using a supplementer at the chest is a popular tool where all feeding takes place at the breast.
-The baby will get all of the mom’s milk while feeding and any additional milk that is needed, from donor milk or formula can be put in the supplementer bag.
-The other end of the tube, placed near the nipple goes in the baby’s mouth as they nurse.
+Using a supplementer at the chest is a popular tool where all feeding occurs at the breast.
+The baby will get all of the mom’s milk while feeding and any additional milk needed from donor milk or formula in the supplementer bag.
+One end of the tube is connected to the supplementer system, and the other end of the tube is placed near the nipple and goes in the baby’s mouth as they nurse.

 Your feelings are important.
-When IGT interferes with breastfeeding, talking with others that have had similar experiences and allowing yourself to grieve the loss of what your expectations were of a breastfeeding relationship with your baby.
-Work with a knowledgeable IBCLC who listens to you and helps you create a plan leading to a long and satisfying breastfeeding relationship between you and your baby.
+When IGT interferes with breastfeeding, talk with others who have had similar experiences and allow yourself to grieve the loss of your expectations of what you imagined the breastfeeding relationship with your baby would be.
+Work with a knowledgeable IBCLC who listens to you and helps you create a plan for a long and satisfying breastfeeding relationship between you and your baby.